I tried token automatic rotation using AWS Secrets Manager managed external secrets, which now supports GitLab

 }

-Compared to standard Lambda rotation, the following characteristics apply.
+Compared to regular Lambda rotation, the following characteristics stand out.

 - The

-rotationLambdaARNfield is absent (because no Lambda is used) - Instead,
+rotationLambdaARNfield does not exist (because Lambda is not used) - Instead,

-Since who performed the rotation, when, and which role was used are automatically recorded in CloudTrail, it becomes easier to satisfy audit requirements.
+Since who executed the rotation, when it was executed, and which role was used are automatically recorded in CloudTrail, it becomes easier to satisfy audit requirements.

 Notes & Tips